Akwapim South (Ghana parliament constituency)

-Akwapim South is one of the constituencies represented in the Parliament of Ghana.
+Akuapim South is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
-Akwapim South used to be known as the Aburi-Nsawam constituency until it was divided in 2012 which gave us Akwapim South and Nsawam Adoagyiri constituencies.
+Akuapim South used to be known as the Aburi-Nsawam constituency until it was divided in 2012 which gave us Akuapim South and Nsawam Adoagyiri constituencies.

 Boundaries

 The seat is located entirely within the Akuapem South Municipal Assembly of the Eastern Region of Ghana.